Eclipse-SDV-Hackathon-BCX/hackchallenge-driving-score/docs/step-1-identify-signals.md

 ## Vehicle Signals

 On [digital.auto](http://digital.auto), you will find a [playground](https://www.digitalplaybook.org/index.php?title=Overview:_playground.digital.auto) for SDV-related use cases and a catalogue of vehicle signals.
-The [beta app](https://digitalauto.netlify.app/) contains a CVI catalog of the latest COVESA VSS release and helps you identify standarized vehicle signals:
+The [beta app](https://digitalauto.netlify.app/) contains a CVI catalog of the latest COVESA VSS release and helps you identify standardized vehicle signals:

 ![](../assets/digitalauto-cvi-catalog.png)